 How to Identify Tomato Spotted Wilt Virus

 Tomato spotted wilt virus has many different symptoms but two stand out.
 Young leaves develop lots of yellow to brown circular spots on the upper side.
-These spots are so numerous that the leaves appear bronze in color, and the affected plant tissue later dies, which makes the spots look sunken.
+These spots are so numerous that the leaves appear bronze in color.
+The affected plant tissue later dies, which makes the spots look sunken.

 Tomato plants that have tomato spotted wilt are either stunted or only grow on one side.
-Depending on how early the plants caught the virus, they may not even produce any tomatoes, and if they do, the tomatoes are deformed and ripen unevenly, with chlorotic concentric blotches and bumps.
+Depending on how early the plants caught the virus, they may not even produce any tomatoes.
+If they do, the tomatoes are deformed and ripen unevenly, with chlorotic concentric blotches and bumps.
 In other words, your chances for making home-canned tomato sauce that summer will be slim.

 How Do Tomatoes Get Spotted Wilt Virus?

-The culprit that spreads tomato spotted wilt virus are thrips, tiny winged insects about one-sixteenth of an inch.
+The culprits that spreads tomato spotted wilt virus are thrips, tiny winged insects about one-sixteenth of an inch.
 At least ten different species of thrips spread the virus from plant to plant.